jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### Setting Vault Environment Variables on Your Host Windows System

 From your terminal you will need to execute the command `notepad $profile` to open your user profile and we will need to add some variables.
 This is the Windows equivilent of adding variables to the linux `.bashrc` file.
 If the `$profile` doesn't already exist you can create it with this command: `new-item -type file -path $profile`.
 These three values will need to added and will be determined as part of the Vault setup.
-Make sure you close all your terminals and open them up again to reprocess these new values in each terminal window.
+You can source the changes by typing `. $profile` or you can close and reopen all of your terminal windows.

 ```powershell
 # The 192.168.56.99 is the value we set on line 35 of the